San Isidro, Northern Samar: Geography

 Its rivers and creeks intersperse throughout the length and breadth of the municipality.
 It has ten (10) small unnavigable rivers.
 Majestic Mawo River traverses the eastern portion of the hinterlands finding its way at the town of Victoria before discharging into the Samar Sea.
 Among River has its outlet at Barangay Seven Hills, Caaguit-itan River at Barangays Alegria and Balite, San Juan River at Barangay San Juan, Palanit and Maludbalud Rivers at Barangay Palanit, Veriato River at Barangay Veriato and Caglanipao River at Barangay Caglanipao.

 The Municipality does not lie along any known fault zones/lines.
 As to its bedrock foundations, old sediments and pyroclastics which are more stable than poorly consolidated sediments (e.g. limestone, shale or alluvial deposits) in terms of compressive strength/load bearing capacity comprise roughly 67.50% of the total municipal land area.
 The remaining 32.50% is composed of metamorphosed rocks, volcanic and highly crystallized rocks which are situated in areas of highest relief.

 Mineral production consists mainly of non-metallic such as sand, gravel, earth and rocks.
-Enormous quantities of these materials were used for the construction of the Philippine-Japan Friendship Highway (Daang Maharlika).
+Enormous quantities of these materials were used for the construction of the Pan-Philippine Highway.

 Approximately 10.35% of the total municipal land area is within the 0.15% slope limits.
 The remaining 89.65% belong to 15% and over.
 The low level ground classified as “A” comprised a meager 3.06% of the total land area and is located at the eastern and western sections of the municipality.
 Classes “B”, “C”, and “D” comprised 1.63%, 3.74% and 1.92%, respectively.
 The bulk of the land comprising 27.67% ranges from steeply undulating and rolling lands sloping in many directions and 61.98% classified as very steeply sloping lands.

 Approximately, its land uses were distributed as follows: